GrumpyOldTroll/chromium_fork/README.md

 EOF
 ~~~

 The cbuild-${CHAN} docker container doesn't get cleaned up if the nightly.sh script doesn't complete.
-But more importantly, the temp file for the build also doesn't get cleaned up, and that will be using a lot of space.
+But more importantly, the temp directory for the build also doesn't get cleaned up, and that will be using a lot of space.

 ~~~
 docker container rm cbuild-${CHAN}